botflakes/ASRockWiki/beta_bios/beta_bios.md

 # > Beta BIOS Overview

 ## Warning
-<p class="markYellow"><b>We (r/ASRock Moderators) are not responsible for any damage on your board!
+<p style="color:#840000;text-align:center;font-size:x-large">We (r/ASRock Moderators) are not responsible for any damage on your board!
 Flashing a new BIOS always comes with risk, including the potential of bricking your motherboard.
 Please only proceed at your own caution.
-As a note, we have not personally tested all of these beta BIOS.</b></p>
+As a note, we have not personally tested all of these beta BIOS.</p>

 ***